Skip to content

 • official CLI login through browser approval

-• plugin and skill flows that authenticate through the hosted approval flow
+• skill flows that authenticate through the hosted approval flow

 • agent-native setup where the agent should keep the connection after approval